nafoet/nafoet-themes/README.md

 This repository contains a collection of Visual Studio Code (VSCode) themes inspired by the themes found on [Monolisa.dev](https://monolisa.dev).
 The themes are designed to offer a comfortable and visually appealing coding experience with a focus on readability and a balanced color scheme.

+Nafoet Pastel Water is a variant of the [Pastel Water Dark Hard](https://marketplace.visualstudio.com/items?itemName=AndreaCombette.PastelWater]) theme by **andreacombette**.

 ## Themes

 ### Dark